PaperMC/docs/docs/paper/dev/api/how-do-plugins-work.md

 ## Event Listeners

-Events are a way for plugins to listen to things that happen in the server.
-Events are fired when something happens, and plugins can listen to these events and run code when they are fired.
+Events are a way for plugins to listen to things that happen in the server and run code when they are fired.
 For example, the `PlayerJoinEvent` is fired when a player joins the server.
-Plugins can listen to this event and run code when it is fired.
-This is a more performant way to run code when something happens, as opposed to constantly checking if something has happened.
+This is a more performant way to run code when something happens, as opposed to constantly checking.

 Some events are cancellable.
-This means that when the event is fired, it can be cancelled.
+This means that when the event is fired, it can be cancelled which negates or stops the effect of the event.
 For example, the `PlayerMoveEvent` is cancellable.
 This means that when it is cancelled, the player will not move.
 This is useful for things like anti-cheat, where you want to cancel the event if the player is moving too fast.

 It is important to think about how "hot" an event is when writing event listeners.
 A "hot" event is an event that is fired very often.
 For example, the `PlayerMoveEvent` is fired every time a player moves.
 This means that if you have a lot of